 - Love your family and friends and practice forgiveness.
 When you learn to forgive, you develop the emotional confidence to overcome any difficulty, and at the same time, you reduce your stress.

 - Cultivate gratitude.
 As you awaken each morning, give thanks for your breath and the gift of your life.
 Throughout the day, consciously practice expressing silent or spoken gratitude for all of the blessings you encounter.

 - Laugh each and every day.
 Laughter is extremely important for a healthy, long life.
 Seek out humor and joy: watch children playing, read a funny book, watch a comedy, and even learn to laugh good-naturedly at yourself.

 - Practice maintaining your sense of peace and calmness in any situation, no matter how upsetting.

 - Nourish your soul through spirituality, prayer, and religion.
 Meditate, pray, worship, go on a spiritual retreat, and seek truth in a manner consistent with your beliefs.

 - Leave some unscheduled time in every day.
 If possible, spend one day each week without any planned activities.

 - The expression of love is our true divine calling.
 Appreciate the love that you have in your life, and the love that you witness around you.
 Giving love is as nourishing as receiving love—tell your family and friends how much you care about them, and demonstrate your love through your actions.

 One thing is for certain—we all will face challenges throughout our lives.
 How we handle these challenges—whether we are defeated by them or see them as opportunities—has a great deal to do with our well-being and our happiness.
-If we can find the opportunity that exists in every challenge, we will develop a resilience of spirit and a deep contentment that will sustain us throughout life.
+If we can find the opportunity in every challenge, we will develop a resilience of spirit and a deep contentment that will sustain us throughout life.